Frankenweenie (1984 film)

 Frankenweenie is a 1984 American science fiction comedy horror featurette directed by Tim Burton and written by him and Leonard Ripps.
-It is both a parody and homage to the 1931 film Frankenstein based on Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.
+It is both a parody of, and homage to, the 1931 film Frankenstein based on Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.
 Burton later directed a feature-length stop-motion animated remake, released in 2012.

 Plot

-Victor Frankenstein is a young scientist who creates movies starring his dog, Sparky (a Bull Terrier, whose name is a reference to the use of electricity in the film).
+Victor Frankenstein is a young boy who creates movies starring his pet Bull Terrier Sparky.
 After Sparky is hit by a car and killed, Victor learns at school about electrical impulses in muscles and is inspired to bring his pet back to life.
-He creates elaborate machines which bring down a bolt of lightning that revives the dog.
-Victor is pleased, but when the Frankensteins decide to introduce the revitalized Sparky to his neighbors, they become angry and terrified.
+He creates elaborate machines in his attic which brings down a bolt of lightning that revives the dog.
+Victor is pleased, but one day Sparky sneaks out of the house and frightens the Frankensteins' neighbors.
+Although they do not get a clear look at Sparky, they determine that some sort of creature is dwelling in the Frankenstein home and grow suspicious of the family.
+Victor's parents discover the revived Sparky, and eventually decide to introduce him to the neighbors in order to quell their suspicions and rumors.
+However, the arranged introduction ends in chaos as the neighbors recognize Sparky as the creature and fly into a panic.

 Sparky runs away, with Victor in pursuit.
-They find themselves at a local miniature golf course and hide in its flagship windmill.
-The Frankensteins' neighbors, now an angry mob, arrive on the scene, and when they attempt to use a cigarette lighter to try to see in the windmill, it is accidentally set on fire.
-Victor falls and is knocked out, but Sparky rescues him from the flames, only to be crushed by the windmill.
-The mob of neighbors, realizing their error, use their cars and jumper cables to "recharge" Sparky.
+They find themselves at an abandoned miniature golf course and hide in its flagship windmill.
+The Frankensteins' neighbors, now an angry mob, arrive on the scene, and when they attempt to use a cigarette lighter to try to see into the windmill, it is accidentally set on fire.
+Victor falls and is knocked out, but Sparky rescues him from the flames, only to be crushed by the burning windmill.
+The neighbors, realizing their error, use their cars and jumper cables to "recharge" Sparky.
 He is revived, and all celebrate.
-Sparky falls in love with a poodle whose fur bears a strong resemblance to the hairdo of the Bride of Frankenstein and the film ends with Sparky's electricity making the words, "The End" and it becomes still.
+Sparky falls in love with a poodle whose fur bears a strong resemblance to the hairdo of the Bride of Frankenstein.